tschuelia/Pandora/README.md

 <hr>

-Pandora's Box for PCA and MDS analyses.
-Pandora is a command line tool that estimates the stability of your PCA or MDS analyses under bootstrapping.
+Pandora is an uncertainty estimation toolkit for dimensionality reduction on population genetics data.
+Pandora works based on bootstrapping, and estimates the stability of your genotype data running PCA or MDS analyses.
-As the name suggests: there might be results surfacing that you don't like :-)
+As the name suggests: there might be results surfacing that you don't like 🏺🙂

-Pandora is specifically designed for population genetics and ancient DNA data.

 ## Boostrap Stability Analysis
 Pandora estimates the stability of your dimensionality reduction based on bootstrapping the SNPs in your data.
 Bootstrapping is a standard analysis technique